-Education Lab is a yearlong project from The Seattle Times and the Solutions Journalism Network.
+Education Lab is a project from The Seattle Times and the Solutions Journalism Network.
 Our objective is to spark meaningful conversations about education solutions in the Pacific Northwest.
-See updates from the project on the Education Lab blog.
+See the latest news on the Education Lab blog.

 Education Lab welcomes guest commentaries of 300-500 words.
 Read our submission guidelines.

 Our youngest need our time, our interaction.
 Policies that allow parents the time and flexibility to be with their babies, toddlers and preschool-aged kids are just as important as access to preschool.

 Response from Ramona Hattendorf in "Your voices: Readers' opinions, concerns on expanded pre-K"

 Lessons for locals on power of parents in schools